ClementTsang/Transcripter/README.md

   <h1>Transcripter</h1>

   <p>
-  A simple, offline program to automatically get transcriptions from files with audio.
+  A simple, offline program to automatically get transcriptions from files with English audio.
   </p>
 </div>